jazzband/jsonmodels/docs/usage.rst

 ---------------

-To create models you need to create class that inherits from :class:`jsonmodels.models.Base` and have class attributes which values inherits from :class:`jsonmodels.fields.BaseField` (so all other fields classes from :mod:`jsonmodels.fields`).
+To create models you need to create class that inherits from :class:`jsonmodels.models.Base` (and *NOT* :class:`jsonmodels.models.PreBase` to which although refers links in documentation) and have class attributes which values inherits from :class:`jsonmodels.fields.BaseField` (so all other fields classes from :mod:`jsonmodels.fields`).

 .. code-block:: python